Zenbook: Reception and criticism

+Earlier models

 The new screens on the ZenBook Prime were highly praised by reviewers when considering brightness, contrast ratio, viewing angle and colour accuracy, the improvements over previous models being put down to the switch from TN to IPS displays.
 The keyboard also garnered praise for the increased backlighting and improved key travel while the Intel Wi-Fi controller was found to perform better than the Qualcomm used in the first generation of Zenbooks.
 The Zenbook Primes still received some criticism: the latest version of the touchpad was acknowledged as an improvement over the original Zenbooks, but still irritating, and the sound quality was found to be worse than that with the first generation.
 Despite these issues, the overall reaction was positive: the UX31A was called "today's best ultrabook" and "the best ultrabook out there" at the time of release.

 The ZenBook UX32VD was well received for similar reasons to the Zenbook Prime.
 The screen, chassis and keyboard again garnered praise although the inclusion of a discrete GPU was noted as a major selling point.
 The hybrid drive attracted criticism for its slow performance and the same touchpad issues that the Zenbook Prime had were still present.
 SLR Lounge criticised the slow hybrid drive and 4 GB of RAM, but suggested replacing them as the option is available, noting that it was an option not often offered on ultrabooks.